 You may choose to adopt from a large population of animals from our shelter.
 All animals adopted that are two (2) months of age or older are sent out to a veterinary hospital to be surgically altered prior to the new owner taking possession of the new pet.
 The new pet owner then goes directly to the animal hospital to collect their animal and no additional fees are owed unless they make prior arrangements for additional services.
 The City of Redlands pays any cost above the deposit paid by the adoptee to cover the total cost of the surgery.
-You may choose to pay by cash or check for your adoption.
+You may choose to pay by cash, check, credit card or debit card for your adoption.

 Adoption fees for dogs:

 All dogs regardless of age adopt out at the following rate: